kaiserthe13th/tr-lang-docs/docs/english/specification.md

 ### iken
 while statement in tr-lang
-used to repeat something on a condition
+they are used to repeat something on a condition.
 ```py
 10
 :. kpy 0 > iken